 - Enjoy setting up Cast’s options in order to have the best playback experience that is possible.

 6. Keep full-screen video when surfing on the Web

-When you stream a movie from your phone or tablet you are free to close the app and use the device for other things in the same time, but when you do the exact thing from a computer you have to keep the video in full-screen in Chrome in order to have the same aspect on your TV.
+When you stream a movie from your phone or tablet you are free to close the app and use the device for other things at the same time, but when you do the exact thing from a computer you have to keep the video in full-screen in Chrome in order to have the same aspect on your TV.

-On Mac OS you will have to press the key combination Command + Tab, select the Finder application, go to the dock and search for the Chrome icon.
-When you find it, right-click on the icon, press “Hide” and from this moment on you will be able to stream in a full-screen aspect on your TV while performing other tasks on your Mac.
+On Mac OS, you will have to press the key combination Command + Tab, select the Finder application, go to the dock and search for the Chrome icon.
+When you find it, right-click on the icon, press “Hide,” and from this moment on, you will be able to stream in a full-screen aspect on your TV while performing other tasks on your Mac.

 7. Factory Reset your Chromecast